The foundation of your customer experience success

 What works very well when it comes to driving Customer Experience change?

 Customer Experience is a business principle.
 So working with metrics and proving growth and success always works.
 Finding buy in with important stakeholders and aligning Customer Experience metrics; like NPS, CSAT, CES.
 Make sure your most important metric is in the top 5 of your company.
 An easy check could be the balance score card or the year report.
 How is customer centricity represented?
 Find your way to the C-suite or the leaders of your company and find alignment on metrics.
 Create accountability at the top with metrics.
 But not only metrics are of importance.

 Try to find a way to the heart, the believe that customer centricity is a very effective way to go.
-Because loving your customers, is the start in customer experience success.
+Because loving your customers, the start in customer experience is success.
 To reach the hearts of leaders within companies, evangelizing and storytelling come in.

 Want to grow your Customer Experience competences?

 These are only some of the highlights Milou took away from attending the Customer Experience Masterclass.
 Would you like to know more?
 Join our next CX Masterclass in February or June 2018, click here for more information or here for reserving your place